STScI-MIRI/pyMIRI/README.md

 select_data is a script to select the appropriate files to use in generating MIRI imager flat.

-generate_flat is a script to build a MIRI imager flat using the input manifest (output of the select_data script).
+generate_imager/lrs_flat is a script to build a MIRI imager/lrs flat using an input manifest (output of the select_data script).

 More detailed installation instruction will be added soon to this repo.